 Two stories that Abraham Morgentaler, the son, shared struck me as poignant.
 He was perhaps nine years old at the time.
-He and his friends were arguing about who was the best hockey player in the world, “Rocket Richard or Richard Beliveau”.
+He and his friends were arguing about the best hockey player in the world, “Rocket Richard or Richard Beliveau.”
 Eventually, all the kids ganged up on him: one kid said, “We all believe that it’s Rocket Richard, so you are wrong!”
-He was telling his father about this when his father was putting him to bed, and he recalls his father saying very clearly, “It is possible for everyone in the world to say that you are wrong and for you still to be right.”
+He was telling his father about this when his father was putting him to bed, and he recalls his father saying very clearly, “Everyone in the world can say that you are wrong and for you still to be right.”

 The other beautiful image was Gian Gomeshi asking Abraham Morgentaler his favourite memory of his father.
-He responded that he would always remember his Dad, at family celebrations addressing the family, and then singing either a Yiddish song or one of his favourite Edith Piaf songs.
+He responded that he would never forget his Dad, at family celebrations addressing the family and then singing either a Yiddish song or one of his favourite Edith Piaf songs.
 And I am thinking perhaps, “Rien de rien, je ne regrette rien”?

 Although Aristides de Sousa Mendes died in poverty, supported by donations from the Jewish community, his heirs have banded together with community members to share his story.
 You can read all about it on the site of the Sousa Mendes Foundation.
-The movie premiered at many Jewish Film Festivals and private screenings.
+In addition, the movie premiered at many Jewish Film Festivals and private screenings.